thebrumby/HotWalletClaimer/docs/YOUTUBE.md

 4. Impress your friends with your extensive knowledge of Telegram bots and Python scripts.
 5. Use it as background noise while working to enhance productivity.
 6. Learn how to maximize your cryptocurrency rewards effortlessly.
-7. As a calming soundtrack to help you visualize and attract wealth during your daily meditation.
+7. A calming soundtrack to help you visualize and attract wealth during your daily meditation.
 8. Entertain your plants with stimulating educational content.
 9. Have a laugh at my expense with my attempts at humor.
 10. Use it as a conversation starter at your next social gathering.